-Information on roads was obtained from various sources, including the 2011 TIGER/Line GIS shapefiles from the US Census Bureau, the WV Roads GIS coverage prepared by West Virginia University (WVU), and manually delineated roads from the 2003 aerial photography.
+Information on roads was obtained from various sources, including the 2011 TIGER/Line GIS shapefiles from the US Census Bureau, the WV Roads GIS coverage prepared by West Virginia University (WVU), and estimations of unmapped roads using the following methodology.

 Initial data on paved and unpaved roads in the watershed was obtained from the Census 2011 TIGER/Line Files.
-These GIS files provide the location and length of roads for the entire country.
+These GIS files provide the location and length of roads for the entire watershed.
 Each road is also assigned a code based on its attributes.
 The codes start with an A and are followed by a number.
 The codes are shown in Table 4-2 and described in further detail in Appendix H. The lengths of roads by subwatershed were calculated by intersecting the TIGER/Line shapefile with the subwatershed delineation.
 Following this, an estimated width was assigned to each category of road to obtain an area.
 Based on the description for the appropriate category, the roads were designated as paved, unpaved, or, in the case of A4, 60 percent paved and 40 percent unpaved.

-Code Description Percent Pervious Estimated Width (ft)

-A1 Primary Highway With Limited Access 0 35

-A2 Primary Road Without Limited Access 0 35

-A3 Secondary and Connecting Road 0 26

-A4 Local, Neighborhood, and Rural Road 40 16

-A5 Vehicular Trail 100 12

-A6 Road with Special Characteristics 0 12

-A7 Road as Other Thoroughfare 0 12
+Unpaved road areas were subtracted from barren and mature forest lands to maintain the correct total acreage per subwatershed.
+Paved road areas were subtracted from the residential/urban impervious landuse category and then from forest lands, if necessary.

+Old Code New MAF/ TIGER Code Description Percent Pervious Estimated Width (ft) A1 S1100 Primary Highway with Limited Access 0 35 A2 S1100 Primary Road without Limited Access 0 35 A3 S1200 Secondary and Connecting Road 0 26 A4 S1400 Local, Neighborhood, and Rural Road 40 16 A5 S1500 Vehicular Trail 100 12 A6 S1630 Road with Special Characteristics 0 12 A7 S1750 Road as Other Thoroughfare 0 12